January 6 committee sends letter to GOP Rep. Scott Perry, asking to interview him - KESQ

 The letter, released Monday, marks a significant step in the investigation and underscores how the panel is zeroing in on Trump’s closest allies on Capitol Hill.

-Perry connected Trump with a Justice Department lawyer, Jeffrey Clark, who was open to his claims of voter fraud, while Trump dispatched Perry to try to convince the top Justice Department brass that the election had been stolen, according to the Senate panel.
+Perry connected Trump with Clark, who was open to his claims of voter fraud, while Trump dispatched Perry to try to convince the top Justice Department brass that the election had been stolen, according to the Senate panel.

 The Pennsylvania Republican is one of three people Senate Democrats singled out whose connection to January 6 was “particularly notable” and warranted further investigation beyond the scope of their probe.